 Our mission is to help shift the prevailing paradigm of economic development, and of the economy as a whole, towards a new system that is ethical, place-based, inclusive, collaborative, and ecologically sustainable.
-Our purpose is to promote access to ethical finance, raise awareness of impact investment opportunities, lower transaction costs, and mitigate the risk of investments that generate positive social, economic and environmental impact.
+Our main goal is to encourage a comprehensive consideration of the many facets of Islamic Economics and promote sustainable economic development in Africa at a time of increasing globalization and growing regionalization in the world.

 We neither do charity nor depend on it.
 We believe that people of African countries where we work are capable citizen actors in their own development.
 We therefore act with them, favouring the dignity of citizenship over hand-outs, capacity building over substitution, contribution to public policy over recycled unsuitable models, and working with the economic sector over sterile opposition.

 We organize and sponsor research, teaching and publishing programs, seminars/webinars, conferences, Summits and Roundtable Dialogues to project a positive and sophisticated image of Islamic economics and the Islamic economy through the exchange of cutting-edge ideas and objective discussions on the various benefits of interest-free paradigm of economic development among academicians, decision and policy makers, private sector operators and development practitioners in Africa.
-These exclusive and multi-sector events take place in various cities in Africa bringing together governments, regional economic bodies, civil society organizations, and the private sector to collaborate, network, exchange ideas to consider major African economic issues of the day and to brainstorm on solutions to address these challenges from the perspectives of the Islamic paradigm of economic development.
+These exclusive and multi-sector events take place in various cities in Africa bringing together governments, regional economic bodies,civil society organizations, and the private sector to collaborate, network, exchange ideas to consider major African economic issues of the day and to brainstorm on solutions to address these challenges from the perspectives of the Islamic paradigm of economic development.

 OUR HISTORY, OUR FOUNDATION